Dean Walsh

-Dean Walsh (born 25 June 1994) is current 2023 71kg national elite Irish champion.
+Dean Walsh (born 25 June 1994) is current 2023 71 kg national elite Irish champion.
 His achievements include five Irish Elite titles and a bronze medal at the 2015 European Championships in Bulgaria.

 Amateur career

 Walsh boxed for St. Ibar's Boxing Club, Wexford where he was trained by his uncle Billy Walsh.
 Walsh started boxing in 2001 before participating in the 2010 European Junior Championships in Ukraine, where he finished sixth.
 In 2011, he finished runner-up at the Irish Youth Championships, won the Irish Intermediate Championships in 2012, and won the Irish U-22 Championships 2013.